-Ok, this is definitely not a low carb NOR a low fat recipe OR high protein.
-In fact. it’s the exact opposite!
-But when you’re eating such a healthy diet for the majority of the time, you can also allow indulge every now and again.
-And what better way to do it than make your own treats: cakes, muffins, biscuits etc – they will taste better and you will feel better in your skin if you eat these over the store-bought variety that’s full of additives and preservatives that you don’t need.
-Remember, the best food is the easily perishable kind!
-Here’s one of the recipes that gets used in our household often when we’re feeling like we’ve gone a terribly long time without a sweet treat.
+Even when you’re eating a healthy diet consisting of filling protein, nutritious vegetables and healthy fats, you can indulge every now and again.
+And what better way to do it than by making your own treats.
+Cakes, muffins, biscuits etc – they will taste better and you will feel better in your skin if you bake your own instead of consuming the store-bought variety that’s full of additives and preservatives that you don’t need.
+Remember, the best food is the easily perishable kind with no trademarked product name.
+Here’s our favourite cookie recipe.